playcanvas/developer.playcanvas.com/content/en/user-manual/api/index.md

 ## Rate Limiting

 Calls to the REST API have a rate limit.
+Check your actual limits by querying [this endpoint](https://playcanvas.com/api/ratelimits)
 There are different rate limits depending on the request:

-* **normal:** The normal rate limit allows 120 requests per minute.
+* **normal:** The normal rate limit allows 120-240 requests per minute.
-* **strict:** The strict rate limit allows 5 requests per minute.
+* **strict:** The strict rate limit allows 5-10 requests per minute.
+* **assets:** The strict rate limit allows 60-120 requests per minute.

 The response will contain the following headers to help you regulate how often you call the API: